 YOUTH AT RISK: THE IMPACT OF LABOR TRAFFICKING BY FORCED CRIMINALITY

-Join us for an insightful panel discussion on labor trafficking by forced criminality (LTFC) and its impact on youth.
-LTFC is where the labor or service performed by the youth is illegal work.
-LTFC of youth involves a range of illegal activities, including the cultivation, transport, and sale of drugs, as well as theft and other gang-related crimes.
-These children and adolescents are exploited for their labor in these illicit operations, often remaining invisible within the broader discourse on human trafficking, overshadowed by more widely recognized forms, such as the commercial sexual exploitation of children (CSEC).
+On July 10, 2024, SJI hosted an insightful panel discussion on labor trafficking by forced criminality (LTFC), a form of trafficking in which victims are forced to carry out illegal activities, such as the cultivation, transport, and sale of drugs, as well as theft and other gang-related crimes.
+Specifically, the panel focused on LTFC and its impact on youth who are exploited for their labor in these illicit operations, which often remains invisible within the broader discourse on human trafficking, such as the commercial sexual exploitation of children (CSEC).

-Our panelists will explore the complex intersections of homelessness, gang involvement and LTFC, shedding light on how these vulnerable groups are targeted and exploited.
-Attendees will hear powerful testimonies from individuals with lived experiences, offering a firsthand perspective on the challenges and realities faced by youth who are labor trafficked by forced criminality.
-The discussion will also cover potential solutions and actionable steps can be take to address and mitigate the impact of LTFC on youth.
-Don’t miss this opportunity to deepen your understanding of this critical issue!
+During our event, panelist explored the complex intersections of homelessness, gang involvement and LTFC, shedding light on how these vulnerable groups are targeted and exploited.
+Attendees heard powerful testimonies from individuals with lived experiences, offering a firsthand perspective on the challenges and realities faced by youth who are labor trafficked by forced criminality.
+The discussion also covered potential solutions and actionable steps that can be taken to address and mitigate the impact of LTFC on youth.

-The white paper discusses how Los Angeles County and City can better address all forms of child trafficking.
-Disturbingly, many of our youth in Los Angeles County and City are coerced into criminal activities, are arrested and placed in the criminal legal system, perpetuating their victimization.
+The white paper published by SJI's Senior Policy Counsel, Anabel Martinez, discusses how the City and County of Los Angeles can improve their response to all forms of child trafficking.
+Disturbingly, many of the youth within our city and our county are coerced into criminal activities, arrested and placed in the criminal legal system, perpetuating their victimization.
 As a 1st step, it is paramount that youth apprehended for criminal offenses in Los Angeles County undergo comprehensive screening for various forms of human trafficking, including labor trafficking by forced criminality (LTFC).

 The SJI white paper also explores how narrowing intervention strategies in Los Angeles to the Commercial Sexual Exploitation of Children (CSEC) inadvertently perpetuates public and institutional misconceptions that combating CSEC equates to addressing all forms of human trafficking.
 This limited perspective hinders the development of a more holistic and effective strategy to protect and support all trafficked children.
 It is not too late for Los Angeles County/City and DCFS to pioneer a holistic approach to protecting its youth from all forms of commercial exploitation, including labor trafficking and labor trafficking by forced criminality.
 This effort would not only align with Los Angeles's values of justice and compassion but also reinforce its standing as a leader in the fight against human trafficking.